jsdom/jsdom/README.md

 The three options to the `ResourceLoader` constructor are:

-- `proxy` is the address of a HTTP proxy to be used.
+- `proxy` is the address of an HTTP proxy to be used.
 - `strictSSL` can be set to false to disable the requirement that SSL certificates be valid.
 - `userAgent` affects the `User-Agent` header sent, and thus the resulting value for `navigator.userAgent`.
 It defaults to <code>\`Mozilla/5.0 (${process.platform || "unknown OS"}) AppleWebKit/537.36 (KHTML, like Gecko) jsdom/${jsdomVersion}\`</code>.